RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Conclusion

 \section{Conclusion}

 In this work we propose the RDF Stream Taxonomy, which systematizes RDF stream definitions found in the literature.
 The taxonomy uncovered the variety of RDF streaming in research and practice, highlighting the open challenge of making the different applications compatible with each other.
 The proposed RDF-STaX ontology embodies the semantic relations between stream types in the taxonomy, and makes the definitions readily applicable.
 The ontology positions itself as complementary to existing vocabularies, and employs a flexible approach of making subjective statements about the types of RDF streams.
-The ontology and its documentation are fully open and follow best practices for FAIR developed by the community.
+The ontology and its documentation are fully open and follow community-developed best practices for FAIR.

-The ontology was applied in two use cases -- annotating research works in nanopublications, and describing RDF stream types of streaming datasets.
-The nanopublications dataset is a living state-of-the-art review that anyone can contribute to, using the provided documentation and tooling.
-The second use case highlights how RDF-STaX can be used to annotate published streaming datasets, integrating with other vocabularies.
+The ontology was designed with three use cases in mind, with supporting competency questions for each.
+Two of these use cases were already implemented -- annotating research works in nanopublications, and describing RDF stream types of streaming datasets.
+The nanopublications dataset is an added contribution of this work, constituting a living state-of-the-art review that anyone can contribute to, using the provided documentation and tooling.